Koosjuh/TeamPurple/Incident Handeling/Powershell Scripts for Incidents/readme.md

 Free tier is sufficient for 1 soc analyst.
 Do not use per department or team.
 This is for a single user.

-## Notes

-- No API keys are stored in the script
-- No manual unlock is required during the shift
-- No plaintext password is stored on disk
-- The password file is local-user and local-device bound
-- If the CLIXML password file is deleted, recreate it with the one-time setup step above